Accelerated Sequential Flow Matching: A Bayesian Filtering Perspective: Additional Experimental Results

 \paragraph{Re-noise level.} Figure~\ref{fig:ab_renoise} reports performance under different re-noise levels $\tau_{\text{renoise}}$.
 We observe that both using a fully clean previous estimate ($\tau_{\text{renoise}}=0$) and completely discarding the previous estimate ($\tau_{\text{renoise}}=1$) lead to degraded performance.
 In contrast, there exists an intermediate range of $\tau_{\text{renoise}}$ that yields consistently strong and robust results.
 Moreover, this optimal range shifts toward larger values as system uncertainty increases (e.g., the optimal renoise level is $0.4\!\sim\!0.6$ for high system uncertainty $1/r^2$[dB]=-10, and is $0.2\!\sim\!0.4$ for low system uncertainty $1/r^2$[dB]=10).
 This behavior is expected: higher system uncertainty induces greater uncertainty in the model predictions, which in turn requires a higher re-noise level to adequately accommodate this stochasticity.

-\paragraph{Training with model generated trajectories.} Table~\ref{tab:ab} compares the performance of Burgers' equation forecasting and state estimation ($1/r^2$[dB]=-10) of using model-generated trajectories ($(\hat{x}_{t-1},x_t)$) against pure ground-truth trajectories $(x_{t-1},x_t)$ in sequential flow matching finetuning.
+\paragraph{Training with model generated trajectories.} Table~\ref{tab:ab} compares the performance of Burgers' equation forecasting and state estimation ($1/r^2$[dB]=-10) of using model-generated trajectories ($(\hat{x}_{t-1},x_t)$) against pure ground-truth trajectories $(x_{t-1},x_t)$ in \model finetuning.
 We see a significant performance degrade when exclusively using ground-truth trajectories on forecasting task, while comparable performance on state tracking.
 We hypothesis for long-horizon task like Burgers' equation forecasting, the model's prediction will be largely deviated from ground truth, while for short-horizon task like state estimation ($H=1$), the model prediction is close to ground truth.
-The different levels of train-test mismatch will decide if model-generated trajectories are necessary for finetuning sequential flow models.
+The different levels of train-test mismatch will decide if model-generated trajectories are necessary for finetuning \model.